ParameterSoftware/TritonEngine/README.md

 ##Plans

 - NEW: 2D/3D Graphical Engine using OpenGL
-- NEW: 2D/3D Audio Engine using CLAM
+- NEW: 2D/3D Audio Engine
 - NEW: 3D Simplified Physics Engine
 - NEW: Radio Multi-Purpose Library
 	- Plugin System: addon to features already in the library, engine, or game